Matthew 23:1-39

 Since everyone is responsible for obedience to God's Word, obey what they teach you.

-But do not follow their example, since they themselves do not live in heart obedience to God's Word.
+But do not follow their example, since they themselves do not live in sincere obedience to God's Word.

 1. Burdening others with strict interpretation of the Law, while excusing themselves. v.4